Am I A Candidate?

 - Age.
 Patients who are between 18 and 65 years old are the best candidates – although there are special circumstances that may allow surgical intervention for those who fall outside this age range.

 - Body Mass Index (BMI).
 Having a BMI somewhere between 35 and 39.9 AND medical complications caused by obesity OR a BMI of 40 or more indicates a suitable candidate.
-A BMI of less than 35 does not automatically exclude you from consideration.
-Dr. Ayoola makes this determination on a case-by-case basis.

 - Smoking preference.
 Non-smokers, and those who do not drink alcohol excessively or take illicit drugs, are generally better candidates.